Page Reviewed / Updated - February 24, 2021

 To be eligible, one must be at least 18 years old, have a medical need for personal care services, require assistance with his/her activities of daily living, and legally reside in the state of Arkansas.
 Most importantly, the candidate must be financially eligible for a Medicaid program in the state of Arkansas that provides personal care services.

 Financial eligibility for Medicaid is a complex subject and the details depend on the personal situation of the applicant.
 For example, pregnant women have different requirements than do children, seniors, or young families.
 For the purposes of this page, two such programs are relevant for seniors and persons with disabilities: The Personal Care Program via the Arkansas state Medicaid plan and the ARChoices in Homecare Medicaid Waiver.
-As mentioned before, financial eligibility is complicated, and the financial requirements for the Personal Care Program and ARChoices Waiver differ.
+Financial requirements for the Personal Care Program and ARChoices Waiver differ.

-As of early 2020, in order for a single, divorced, widowed, or otherwise unmarried applicant to be financially eligible for the Personal Care Program, one must have monthly income less than $783 (100% of the Federal Benefit Rate).
-For married couples, their income must be no greater than $1,175 / month.
+In 2021, in order for a single, divorced, widowed, or otherwise unmarried applicant to be financially eligible for the Personal Care Program, one must have monthly income less than $794 (100% of the Federal Benefit Rate).
+For married couples, their income must be no greater than $1,191 / month.
 Both spouses’ income is considered in the eligibility process, regardless of if one, or both spouses, are applicants.

 There are two types of assets.
 Those that Medicaid counts towards the asset limit and those that are not counted.
-Included in the latter are one’s home (in which the equity value is less than $595,000), household furnishings, a primary vehicle, and other personal items.
+Included in the latter are one’s home (if a non-applicant spouse does not reside in the home, the applicant’s equity interest must be no more than $603,000), household furnishings, a primary vehicle, and other personal items.
 Savings, stocks, bonds, second homes, and other property that can be converted to cash are all “countable assets”.

 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
 The asset limit remains the same for a married couple regardless of if one or both spouses are applying for benefits.
 Please note that the assets of a married couple are considered jointly owned.

 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
-However, married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
+Married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
 Assets are considered jointly owned for Medicaid eligibility, even if only one spouse is applying for benefits.
-In 2020, non-applicant spouses are allowed to keep up to $128,640 of the couples assets.
+In 2021, non-applicant spouses are allowed to keep up to $130,380 of the couples assets.
 This is called a community spouse resource allowance.
 Learn more about Medicaid and jointly owned assets here.

 There are three categories of personal care related expenses that are paid for by the Independent Choices program.

-1) Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living such as bathing, dressing, toiletry, mobility, eating, and personal hygiene.
+1) Personal Assistance Services / Respite Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living, such as bathing, dressing, toiletry, mobility, eating, and personal hygiene.

 2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons.
 This can include remote controls for operating lighting or household appliances, as well as technology-enabled services, such as personal emergency response and remote monitoring.
 Items to improve the health of the eligible individual, such as nutritional supplements and medications not covered by Medicaid, may also be purchased via the monthly allowance allotted by this program.